This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium mixing bowl, stir together soup, water, Worcestershire sauce and garlic.
+- In a medium mixing bowl, stir together 1 15-ounce can condensed Cream of Mushroom soup, 1/2 soup can of half-and-half, milk, or water, 1 tablespoon Worcestershire sauce, and 2 cloves garlic, minced.

-- Heat oil in oven-proof skillet on medium-high.
-Brown pork chops on both sides and pour off any excess oil.
+- Heat 2 tablespoons canola oil in an oven-proof skillet on medium-high heat.
+Sear the pork chops 1-2 minutes on both sides until golden brown and pour off any excess oil.

-- Pour sauce over chops and add the tablespoon of butter, a little dot on top of each chop.
+- Pour the sauce over the chops and add 1 tablespoon unsalted butter, diced into 4 pieces, with one piece of butter on top of each pork chop.

 Video